Return To Home Page

 Marriage: 14 Jan 1917, Waco, Texas

-Children of FRED MCMILLIAN and NORMA SMITH are:
+Children of FRED MCMILLIAN and NOMA SMITH are:

 Generation No. 3